 Aon’s current takeover of its rival secures the company to emerge from the pandemic stronger than ever.
 Panorama portfolio manager Colin McPherson, CFA explains in the latest Silver Linings.

 It has almost been one year since the initial global lockdowns and travel restrictions caused by COVID-19 began, which dramatically impacted how all businesses operate.
 Our goal with the Silver Linings series is to highlight unloved companies who can emerge stronger from the disruption caused by COVID-19.
-Greg Case, the CEO of our holding in Aon plc, highlighted this exact point on his Q4 2020 conference call “There are very few ﬁrms who can say they ended 2020 stronger than they began, and I want to thank our colleagues for making Aon one of those ﬁrms”.
+Greg Case, the CEO of our holding in Aon plc, highlighted this exact point on his Q4 2020 conference call, where he said “There are very few ﬁrms who can say they ended 2020 stronger than they began, and I want to thank our colleagues for making Aon one of those ﬁrms”.

 Aon is a leading global commercial insurance broker.
 It has an impressive long-term growth track record, innovative new products, and defensive business model, as commercial insurance is largely non-discretionary.
 The company has exited 2020 stronger, because earlier in the year Aon announced the acquisition of one of its largest competitors Willis Towers Watson PLC.
 The combined company would be the largest commercial insurance broker in the world.
 We believe this acquisition gives Aon unrivalled scale globally to invest in innovation and data analytics.
 It also gives Aon a complementary set of capabilities to serve unmet needs of global customers which can help accelerate the growth of the combined company.
 The pandemic has increased the need for innovation and the importance of an enterprise-wide approach to risk management.
 According to an Aon global risk survey, six of the top ten global risks are uninsured or underinsured currently.
 Aon is a key partner in managing these risks and creating new products to address difficult to model risks including cyber security, climate change, and intellectual property.